Husband, father, physician, photographer, and friend.

 I have withdrawn from my profession as an academic physician, and I am beginning to appreciate the importance of so many other things in my life.
 It’s an interesting transition.
 For a very long time, a substantial portion of my sense of self-worth derived from academic and professional success.
 Now I am realizing that I have been sustained by many things, though I may not have been aware of them.

-For more than forty years I am the husband of Elizabeth Story Cleland Landis.
+For nearly fifty years I am the husband of Elizabeth Story Cleland Landis.
 We met and married while I was at Harvard Medical School, and she was preparing to enter Harvard Graduate School.
 My daughter Heather lives in Texas and our son Michael is in Philadelphia.
-Heather and her husband Bruce are raising three wonderful and accomplished children, Blake, Brooke, and Brynne.
+Heather and her husband Bruce have raised three wonderful and accomplished children, Blake, Brooke, and Brynne.
 Story has retired from a hugely successful service as Director of the National Institute of Neurological Disorders and Stroke.
 I have retired from my position as a Professor of Neurology at Georgetown University and a member of the Undiagnosed Diseases Program at the NIH.
 I learned the mechanics of photography in the process of acquiring research skills with an electron microscope, and I have been acquiring images ever since.
 Now that time is more flexible, some of the photographs are finding their way into books and websites.
 Story and I have close friends, who live all over the country, and who are very important to us.

 This blog site was suggested by Michael, my son.